ftuyama/cracking-the-tech-interview/README.md

-# Cracking the Code Interview
+# Cracking the Tech Interview

-Cracking the code interview, answer easily the technical questions
+Cracking the tech interview, answer easily the technical questions